shamansir/ielm/README.md

 ## Development

 The commands described above start the `simplehttpserver` to host the compiled `ielm.js`, so if you want to do some development, you need to start `webpack-dev-server` instead — so just go to the package directory and do `npm run dev-start`.

+Adding `local` flag as a parameter allows you to start everything from the local directory instead of some external project.
+It is appended to `npm run dev-start` by default.

 ## Building `ielm.js`